bogomolovs/dbhelper/README.md

 }
 ```

-Also `dbopt:"skip"` tag is supported and means that field will be skipped and nod mapped to database table. if `db` tag is not set - field name will be used instead.
+Also `dbopt:"skip"` tag is supported and means that field will be skipped and not mapped to database table. if `db` tag is not set - field name will be used instead.

 Usage
 ========